quantumJLBass/boa-fraud/profiles/addresses/US/STATES/ARIZONA/PIMA/TUCSON/2195 E RIVER RD, TUCSON, AZ, 85718-6586/2195 E RIVER RD, TUCSON, AZ, 85718-6586.md

 5 years ago
 Lisa is always so meticulous, professional and beyond pleasant to work with!
 I always have the utmost confidence that my tax return is being prepared accurately and with an attention to detail.

-At my first appointment with Rowland Alexander, Lisa found an error that a previous “national brand” tax preparer had made on my return and it resulted in a sizable refund.
+At my first appointment with Rowland Alexander, Lisa found an error that a previous "national brand" tax preparer had made on my return and it resulted in a sizable refund.

 Thank you!